CHTC/chtc-website-source/gpu-jobs.md

 related to the GPU, except what is needed inside your code.

 It is possible to request multiple GPUs.
-Before doing so, make sure you're using code that can utilize multiple GPUs and then submit a test to confirm this works before submitting a bigger job.
+Before doing so, make sure you're using code that can utilize multiple GPUs and then submit a test job to confirm success before submitting a bigger job.
 Also keep track of how long jobs are running versus waiting; the time you save by using multiple GPUs may be not worth the extra time that the job will likely wait in the queue.